chen3feng/blade-build/doc/en/upgrade-to-v2.md

 ### Python Version

 V2 only support python 2.7 and 3.x, no longer support old versions.
-And for python 3.x, only 3.6 were tests.
+And for python 3.x, only 3.6 and 3.9 were tests.

 ### Ninja